This drash offered in memory of my Zaidy, Jack Cahan, Yitzchak Ya’akov ben Shlomo v’Esther, whose yahrtzeit just passed.

 But she snaps back.

 “I won’t be comforted until you show me some justice.
-What, are we going to be like siblings?
-Like which siblings?
+What, are we going to be like family?
+Like which family?
 Like Cain and Abel?
 He killed him.
 Like Ishmael and Isaac?
 He hated him.
 Like Esau and Jacob?
 He also hated him.
 Like Joseph’s brothers?
 They all hated him.”

 Israel, to God: Thanks, but no thanks.
 You can keep your precious words of comfort.

-It’s a very real feeling that I think many of us can appreciate.
+It’s a very stark, yet very real feeling that I think many of us can appreciate.
 How hard it is to be comforted, to be open to the vulnerability of others even in our own vulnerability.
-How hard it is to accept words of reconciliation from those who have caused us pain.
+How profoundly hard it is to accept words of reconciliation from those who have caused us pain.

-The magnitude of Israel staring back at God and saying: “No. You prove it, first.” is out of this world.
+The magnitude of Israel staring back at God and saying: “No. You prove it, first” is both very real, and also, imaginatively out of this world.

 And it’s an invitation for us to sit in this moment and admit: maybe it’s not okay right now.